filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 You'll need to install Lotus in order to store files.

-Lotus is a an application that tells computers how to talk to other computers following the same rules to allow storage providers to store data for clients.
+Lotus is an application that tells computers how to talk to other computers following the same rules to allow storage providers to store data for clients.

 See [Lotus > Install > Prerequisites](https://lotus.filecoin.io/lotus/install/prerequisites/).